lofifofum/doublezero/README.md

 # doublezero

 This is a home for the Raspberry Pi Zero W "kippah"/pseudo-HAT hardware and software project the Double Zero, a complete integrated audio, display, human interface, and portable power management peripheral solution specifically designed to add as much functionality and as little volume as possible.

+GOALS

 The ultimate goal of this device is to make a full-fledged, highly compact and adaptable device capable of functioning as a "thin client", both in standalone and highly adaptable pass-through modes, for the Parsec project, thus putting ultra-low-latency access to the full power of the cloud, your home computer, a gaming console, or anywhere else right on your wrist or in your pocket.

-FEATURES
+CURRENT FEATURES
 -Extremely compact - board adds less than 6mm vertical height to Pi Zero, and all components, including battery, fit in 70x42x14mm enclosure
 -Low power consumption - <1W draw with Raspberry Pi SoC at idle and all other components active -Stereo speakers and microphones